All Products

 Note

-sccgn6ne, GPU-accelerated compute-optimized SCC instance family
+GPU compute-optimized instance family sccgn6ne

 • Compute:

-• GPU accelerator: V100 (SXM2-based).
+• GPU accelerator: V100 (SXM2 form factor)

-• It has 32 GB of HBM2 GPU memory.
+• 32 GB of HBM2 GPU memory

-• It has 5,120 CUDA Cores.
+• 5,120 CUDA Cores

-• It has 640 Tensor Cores.
+• 640 Tensor Cores

-• It has 900 GB/s of GPU memory bandwidth.
+• 900 GB/s GPU memory bandwidth

-• It supports six NVLink links, each at 25 GB/s, for a total of 300 GB/s.
+• Six NVLink links at 25 GB/s each, for a total bandwidth of 300 GB/s.

 • Storage:

-• It is an I/O optimized instance.
+• I/O optimized instance

 • Network:

-• It supports IPv6.
+• Support for IPv6.

-• Ultra-large-scale machine learning cluster training.
+• Ultra-large-scale machine learning cluster training

-• Large-scale high-performance scientific computing and simulation.
+• Large-scale high-performance scientific and simulation computing

-• Large-scale data analytics, batch computing, and video encoding.
+• Large-scale data analytics, batch computing, and video encoding

 Instance type